jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/01/2018-01-08-a-better-way-than-object-orientation-and-TDD.md

 :laughing:

 Well, I think my answer is not completely wrong but...
-I don't know...
+I'm not sure...
+I think the correct answer should have been _"by using an abstract class"_, or something like that.

 Perhaps my interviewers just forgave my arrogant claim about OOP because they knew that I was just a beginner.